Soothe the Burn: Non-Medical GERD TherapiesDec 07, 2021

 The biggest bang for your buck is to work on your waistline.
 Obesity and subsequently loss of body fat will assist greatly in improving your reflux (SEE MACROS and our diet/fitness programming).
 Along the same lines, stress will greatly affect your gut function.
 The same signaling hormones in your body that control stress (serotonin, dopamine), also control the way your GI tract moves and shakes.
 If you manage your stress this will help manage your gut.

 Gravity is also a large part of keeping your food down into your stomach.
-With this in mind, if you have a weak LES or too much acid, lying down within 3 hours after a meal will likely lead to your stomach contents to come back up into your esophagus and lead to GERD symptoms, yuck!
+With this in mind, if you have a weak LES or too much acid, lying down within 3 hours after a meal will likely lead to your stomach contents coming back up into your esophagus and leading to GERD symptoms, yuck!
 To combat this issue, wait at least 3 hours after your last meal before lying down.

 Now that you have TIMED your food properly, let’s COMPOSE it correctly.
 Trigger foods in GERD include 1) things that damage the lining (see below tobacco and alcohol), 2) acidic foods, 3) foods that open up the LES.
 I am sure you can tell ME what food bothers you, but let’s run through them together.